karanshah229/next-redux-wrapper-selector-issue/README.md

-# Selector not updating when slice data is udpdated
+# Selector not updating when slice data is updated

 ### Bug Description